microsoft/ignite25-LAB560-building-declarative-agents-with-typespec-and-m365-agents-toolkit/lab/instructions/exercise-2-enhance-agent.md

 - To do this, open the **main.tsp** file and locate the `RepairServiceAgent` namespace which is where you define the agent behaviour.

-- Within this namespace, insert the following snippet to define a new operation that enables the agent to interpret and execute code.
+- Inside the namespace `RepairServiceAgent`, insert the following snippet above `@service` to define a new capability that enables the agent to interpret and execute code.

 ```typespec
   op codeInterpreter is AgentCapabilities.CodeInterpreter;